 You can change the size of the rows, columns, and cells that compose a table.
 The best way to resize your table depends on the view type and the table components you want to resize.

-Select Format > Cell Size.
+From a worksheet in Tableau Desktop, Select Format > Cell Size.

 Choose the Taller, Shorter, Wider, or Narrower command.
 To quickly apply these commands, see Shortcuts for resizing rows and columns (Tableau Desktop).